 Sustainable Tourism Development: We Believe in the Mana

-“As a young Polynesian working in sustainable tourism, I deeply believe that this project is a hope for all our generation, because they [seasteaders] have the same values we do.
-We do respect our environment.
+“As a young Polynesian working in sustainable tourism, I deeply believe that this project is a hope for all our generation, because, we do respect our environment.
 We do think about the future.
 We do have our mana, our authenticity.
 So I invite everybody from our generation, because there are so many people who come back from the USA and France with PhDs and Masters, and they don’t know what to do here.
 So this project of the floating island is a hope for a generation.
 It’s the hope that we are the millennials, and we are going to change the world.”